Chapter 7:

 I cuffed my hands over my head, yet it still sounded over and over as if reminding me that I was a spectator to a tragedy.
 Meanwhile, Vioshmight was savoring his victory, standing over the body, not eating Viatrix, but not spitting out his bounty either.

 “You know you're not that bad as a man either,” Vioshmight said, staring into my soul.
-"If you didn't side with this abominable woman, I would take you myself.
-Take care, you have a masquerading goddess on your hands.
+"If you weren’t tainted by this abominable woman’s likeness, I would take you myself.
+Take care, you have a fraud masquerading as a goddess on your hands.
 To me, a peacekeeper is the one you should trust the least."

 “Bah, get on with it.
 Go!”
 Vioshmight commanded with the air of a general supposedly growing bored.